AutoMod

 The bot is developed in a monorepo, written in JavaScript/TypeScript, and makes use of a range of modern libraries and technologies, including:

-• Revolt.js for interacting with Revolt’s API.
+• Stoat.js for interacting with Stoat’s API.

 • Valkey, a fork of Redis, for high-speed caching and real-time operations.